mariam-taleb/Qiime2-Unite-ITSphyllosphere/README.md

 facultative sussession, wherein exposure to SLF honeydew makes fungal communities more similar to one another, even between plant host species.

+###https://github.com/mariam-taleb/ITS-Ailanthus-Spotted-Lanternfly is using the same
+sequencing data, but bioinformatics were completed in the original QIIME pipeline.

 ## Project description

 QIIME2 is a decentralized microbiome analysis package.
 Here, it is used to conduct